Saberfront/saberfront.github.io/_posts/2016-09-06-New-Loot-System-Under-Development.markdown

 ---

 The original loot system has many flaws.
+However, by September 10th, a new face is about to emerge in the features list.
+Meet the Saberfront Rarity System!